 Thoroughly Good considers its audience as a community made up of artists, producers, commentators and listeners.
 Each plays a key role in the community in a similar way to the music-making Thoroughly Good seeks to celebrate.

 Thoroughly Good documents the world of classical music for that community.

 Importantly however, Thoroughly Good doesn’t seek to represent or reflect the community in its opinions (though it might do in some instances), rather it sees itself as participating in an ongoing conversation that seeks to celebrate and advocate the genre.

 Who does Thoroughly Good want to work with?

 Thoroughly Good works best with individuals and organisations whose values are aligned.
 More often than not organisations seek out Thoroughly Good because they’re energised by either doing something or thinking differently.
 They’re also organisations who recognise the value of both knowledge and experience in the field of digital strategy, production and distribution.

 They see value in Thoroughly Good’s sought-after mix of strategic thinking, content creation and journalism and communications experience.
-They are also organisations who already insist on clear communication in business.
+They are also organisations that already insist on clear communication in business.

 Thoroughly Good works directly with: